-Common childhood-onset disorder characterized by inattention, hyperactivity, and/or impulsivity demonstrated across 2 or more settings (such as home and school).
+Attention deficit hyperactivity disorder (ADHD) is a common childhood-onset disorder characterized by inattention, hyperactivity, and/or impulsivity demonstrated across 2 or more settings (such as home and school).

 Diagnosed by clinical history, which should include information from multiple sources, including parents, caregivers, and teachers.

-Mainstay of treatment is stimulant medication, which can be effective in 85% of patients; nonstimulants are less often effective, but may have other advantages in terms of duration of action or in special populations.
+Mainstay of treatment is stimulant medication, which can be effective in 85% of patients; nonstimulants are less often effective, but may have other advantages in terms of duration of action or in particular populations.

 Stimulant medications have been associated with cardiovascular side effects.
 These should be monitored in children with heart conditions.